 The account ID is stored in the receipt of a transaction.
 In order to view the account for a newly created account you will have to request a receipt or record of the transaction.
 Requesting a transaction receipt is free of charge where requesting a record for a transaction will incur a small fee.

 Each account has a public and private key pair.
 The private key of the account is used authorize and sign transactions for that account.
 This authorization allows for the modification of the account including deducting from the balance to pay for transaction and query fees.
 The private key is not to be shared with other members on the network as they can authorize transactions from your account on your behalf.
-The public key is what is visable to others on the network when account infos are requested.
+The public key is what is visable to others on the network when account information is requested.

 Public and private keys are generated by an algorithm and are unique to one another.
 Hedera currently supports the following key generation systems: